firepowr/Yarg-Song-Search-Generator/README.md

 # Yarg-Song-Search-Generator
 Quickly create a web-based HTML file to search for Artist and Songs from Yarg's Plain Text Export

+*NOTE* as of nightly build b3331 the song export file is not compatible with the script.
+As a workaround, you'll have to use a prior build to generate the export song file.

 1. Unzip the contents into its own directory.
 	-You'll see two files:
 		-make_song_html (batch file)<Br>